planetscale/docs/content/docs/clusters.md

 # Clusters

-This document explains the basic ideas behind clusters in the PlanetScale CNDb context.
+This document explains the basic ideas behind clusters in the PlanetScaleDB context.

 ## What is a cluster?

-In the context of your PlanetScale CNDB, a **cluster** is a set of resources that run one or more [databases](databases).
+In the context of PlanetScaleDB, a **cluster** is a set of resources that run one or more [databases](databases).
 Your application connects to a particular cluster, which provides access to all of the databases it contains.

 ![Diagram of a large cylinder representing a cluster and containing multiple smaller cylinders representing databases](/img/docs/cluster-diagram.png)